crismali/magic_lamp/README.md

 ```js
 //= require magic_lamp
 ```
-at the top of your `spec_helper.js` (assuming your using [Teaspoon](https://github.com/modeset/teaspoon) or another JavaScript spec runner for Rails that allows for the use of Sprockets directives).
+at the top of your `spec_helper.js` (assuming you're using [Teaspoon](https://github.com/modeset/teaspoon) or another JavaScript spec runner for Rails that allows for the use of Sprockets directives).

 Now you've got the basic setup.